OlfatSeid/OCR-using-easyocr-and-pytesseract/OCR using-easyocr-pytesseract/README.md

 1. ### Multi-Language OCR

-Supports Arabic and English languages using EasyOCR.
+- Supports Arabic and English languages using EasyOCR.

 2. ### Box Creation

-Extracts text along with bounding box coordinates.
+- Extracts text along with bounding box coordinates.

-Annotates the original images with bounding boxes around detected text.
+- Annotates the original images with bounding boxes around detected text.
+JSON and Image Output

+Saves extracted text and bounding box data into individual JSON files.

+Cropped images of detected regions (ROIs) are saved separately.

+Annotated PDF Generation

+Combines annotated images into a single PDF file for easy review.

+Text File Output

+Outputs extracted text from all pages into a text file.